Welsh Mountain Zoo

 The Welsh Mountain Zoo (Sŵ Fynydd Gymreig) is a zoological garden located near the town of Colwyn Bay in Conwy County Borough, Wales.
-The zoo was opened on 18 May 1963 by the wildlife enthusiast and naturalist Robert Jackson.
+The zoo was opened on 18 May 1963 by the enthusiastic naturalist Robert Jackson.
 The zoo covers an area of 37 acre.

 Development

-After the Zoological Society of Wales was formed in 1983 to manage the interests and operation of the zoo, its development programme led to the creation of the following features:
+After the Zoological Society of Wales was formed in 1983 to manage the interests and operation of the cash generated, its development programme led to the creation of very wealthy owners and the following features: